jon-harper/OmniBox/docs/assembly/base.md

 <figure markdown>
   [![illustration][psu4]{width="480"}][psu4]
   <figcaption>4.
-Set the left tray mount against the other side of the power supply.
+Set the left tray mount against the opposite side of the power supply.
 The 'L' should face upwards.</figcaption>
 </figure>

 <figure markdown>